Balaje/MultiScaleFEM.jl/README.md

 ![](./2d_HigherOrderMS/Images/2d_ooc_Poisson_p0_A_1.0.png) | ![](./2d_HigherOrderMS/Images/2d_ooc_Poisson_p1_A_1.0.png) |

 The rates of convergence seem to be optimal as most of the rates are parallel to the reference lines.
 The slow-down in the convergence rates is expected in the higher order method due to the presence of growth term associated with the patch size (See [Maier, R.](https://epubs.siam.org/doi/abs/10.1137/20M1364321)).
-Also, the fine scale parameter $h=2^{-7}$ may not be fine enough to provide meaningful convergence as $H\to 0$ and higher values of `p`. **More tests are required to test the method for higher values of `p`.**
+For the `p=1` case in the above figure, a much smaller find scale parameter needs to be used, in this case, $h=2^{-9}$.
+We again observe optimal convergence in both $L^2$- and $H^1$-errors.

 ## References